 - (a) Subarea E Development Standards:

 - 1. Base Floor Area Ratio: 45%

 - 2. Maximum Achievable Floor Area Ratio with structured parking: 60%.
+This additional 15% achievable FAR shall only be used for the construction of onsite parking structures to serve the subject property.

 - 3. Maximum Height: Maximum 2 Stories

 - 4. Maximum Impervious Coverage: 85%

 - 5. Setbacks:

 - a.
-O front setback along Orange Avenue, except front setbacks must allow for at least a 17-foot wide sidewalk and 5-feet landscape buffer at back of curb.
-All other street frontages must allow for a 10-feet sidewalk and 5-feet landscape buffer at back of curb.
+0 front setback along Orange Avenue, except front setbacks must allow for at least a 17-foot wide sidewalk and 5-feet buffer at back of curb.
+All other street frontages must allow for a 10-foot sidewalk and 5-foot buffer at back of curb.
 Where the building requires an additional setback to achieve a 17-foot sidewalk, the area shall be dedicated as a public access easement.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
+Where the building requires an additional setback to achieve the required sidewalk, buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.

 - b.
 Side:5 feet

 - c.
 Rear: 20 feet.
-If abutting residential, shall be a minimum of 35 feet or equal to building height, whichever is greater.

 - 6. Maximum Residential Density: 17 units per acre